 Many farms in this area of the country have kept the old barns – built a hundred years ago or more.
-Sadly, except for many horses, the domestic animals that lived in them are more or less gone.
-The soil in Østfold is perfect for the cultivation of food plants and therefore best utilised for that purpose.
-In other parts of Norway – best suited for grass production – you will find cows and sheep in abundance.
+Sadly, except for a fairly significant number of riding horses, the domestic animals that lived in them are more or less gone.
+The soil and climate in Østfold is perfect for the cultivation of food-plants, and therefore best utilised for that purpose.
+Other parts of Norway are only really suited for grass production – and there you will still find cows and sheep in abundance.

-In recent years, we have seen the return of the sheep to some farms also in Østfold.
-They are mainly there to make sure that the non-cultivated sections of the old cultural landscape stay open and free of the otherwise rapidly expanding natural growth.
+In recent years, we have seen the return of the sheep to some Østfold farms.
+They are mainly there to keep the non-cultivated sections of the old cultural landscape open and free from the otherwise rapidly expanding natural growth.